 Bulk Processes: No

-Estimated growth rate: TBD
+Estimated growth rate: 275,0000 requests daily within six months

 Quality Attributes Specifications

 DVP shall be required to conform to all IAM design and coding standards.
 The IAM and DVP integration teams comply with the quality specifications set forth by the VA IAM Project Management Plan, Section 5 Quality Management Approach.
 IAM and DVP participate in the following activities to ensure the quality of the system: